bot-app/trading/docs/exchanges.md

 ### Binance RSA keys

-Freqtrade supports binance RSA API keys.
+Trading supports binance RSA API keys.

 We recommend to use them as environment variable.